Azure/Avere/docs/CustomImageTransfer_GCE2Azure.md

 Convert-VHD -Path c:\Path\To\Image\ubuntu-demo-image.vhdx -DestinationPath c:\Path\To\Image\ubuntu-demo-image.vhd -VHDType Fixed
 ```
 # Upload to Azure
-Let's get the VHD uploaded to Azure.

 Creating a publicly-accessible Blob storage container seems to be the most simplistic approach.

 If you're new to Azure, you may want to download the AZ CLI (https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

-For this exercise, I already had a Resource Group created (named 'keep').
-Documentation, examples, tutorials on how to do that can be found here: https://docs.microsoft.com/en-us/cli/azure/group?view=azure-cli-latest#az-group-create
+For this exercise, a Resource Group already existed (named 'keep').
+Documentation, examples, tutorials on how to create your own Resource Group can be found here: https://docs.microsoft.com/en-us/cli/azure/group?view=azure-cli-latest#az-group-create

 Create ADLS storage account:
 ```